terraform-cisco-modules/easy-imm-comprehensive-example/README.md

 ### Install the YAML extension by Red Hat
 `Extensions`: Search for YAML and Select the 'YAML Language Support by Red Hat'

-### Add the YAML Schema's to the Visual Studio Code Settings
+### Add the YAML Schema's below to the Visual Studio Code Settings

 `Settings` » `Settings`: Search for `YAML:Schemas`.